rntrp/go-fitz-formpost/README.md

-# Go PDF to Image Microservice Example with go-fitz
+# PDF to Image Formpost Microservice
-Example implementation of a REST microservice based on [`go-fitz`](https://github.com/gen2brain/go-fitz), a Go wrapper for the [MuPDF](https://mupdf.com/) fitz library.
+A microservice based on [`go-fitz`](https://github.com/gen2brain/go-fitz), a Go wrapper for the [MuPDF](https://mupdf.com/) Fitz library.
+Accepts PDF documents via `multipart/form-data` POST requests, delivers images in response.

 ## Build & Launch
-Besides Go 1.16, MuPDF needs to be installed separately.
+Besides Go 1.14, MuPDF needs to be installed separately.

 ### Locally
 Follow [build instructions](https://github.com/gen2brain/go-fitz) for `go-fitz` with MuPDF.
 When linking against shared libraries, one may want to set the `CGO_LDFLAGS` environment variable, e.g.: